 Doctors recommend splenectomy when following conditions persist in the organ:

 - Ruptured spleen: multiple abdominal injuries can lead to ruptured spleen causing internal bleeding.

 - Enlarged spleen.
 An enlarged spleen (splenomegaly), can cause severe pain and discomfort.

 - Blood disorder.
-Several blood disorders are treated by spelenectomy when other treatments are not responding to the condition.
+Several blood disorders are treated by splenectomy when other treatments are not responding to the condition.

 - Cancer: Splenectomy is used to treat various cancers including chronic lymphocytic leukemia, Hodgkin’s

 - Infection.
-An infected spleen with formation of pus has to be removed by spelenectomy.
+An infected spleen with the formation of pus has to be removed by splenectomy.